 In this war, it is said that George's fiery leadership inspired his American troops when they were starving and cold, and he emerged from the war as the greatest general.

 It was no surprise that the victorious Americans chose him as their first president.
 As for getting his picture on the dollar bill, that didn't come until after George was long dead and gone, proving that his spirit was truly an unforgettable one.

-Printing: Optimized for A4 printing with the Chrome or Firefox browsers
+Printing: Optimized for printing

 Copyright © Linguapress.
 Do not copy this document to any other website

 Copying permitted for personal study, or by teachers for use with their students